MrymZakani/ADA/README.md

     * products not originating from the country it is sold in
 - For each country, a statistic showing the amount of import and export could then be built
 - It would be then possible to determine bigger exporter of primary resources and/or manufactured products.
 A link to major manufactor brands can also be made.

+- 12 Nov
+Discuss narrative of the data story.
+Find related datasets to enrich our dataset
+Deciding Graph representation:

+- 19 Nov
+Having a clickable map
-- Create an (interactive) map showing these exchanges
+    * Create an (interactive) map showing these exchanges
-- Create a map showing major actors on the global food market
+    * Create a map showing major actors on the global food market Finding blog skeleton.

 # Questions for TAa
 Add here some questions you have for us, in general or project-specific.